Kazan: Science

 Kazan is a major scientific centre in Russia.
 Kazan formed a big number of scientific areas and schools (mathematical, chemical, medical, linguistic, geological, geobotanical, etc.).
-Scientific discoveries are a subject of special pride, including: the creation of non-Euclidean geometry (Nikolai Lobachevsky), the discovery of the chemical element ruthenium (Karl Ernst Claus), the theory about the structure of organic compounds (Aleksandr Butlerov), the discovery of the electron paramagnetic resonance (Yevgeny Zavoisky) and acoustic paramagnetic resonance (Altshuler) and many others.
+Scientific discoveries and theories are a subject of special pride, including: the creation of non-Euclidean geometry (Nikolai Lobachevsky), the theory about the structure of organic compounds (Aleksandr Butlerov), and the discoveries of the chemical element ruthenium (Karl Ernst Claus), electron paramagnetic resonance (Yevgeny Zavoisky), and acoustic paramagnetic resonance (Semen Altshuler), and many others.
 The city hosts: